mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/fluent-remote-visualization.md

 Then the command in the batch script to start fluent changes to call this journal file.
-Using multiple processors and nodes the variables `$cpus` and `$SLURM_JOB_ID.nodes` are created in the script See [Fluent using Multiple Nodes](./fluentstartup.md#fluent-using-multiple-nodes).
+Using multiple processors and nodes the variables `$cpus` and `$SLURM_JOB_ID.nodes` are created in the script See [ANSYS Fluent Job Submission Guide](../user_guides/ansys.md).
 So the last line becomes:
 ```
 fluent 3ddp -t$cpus -cnf=$SLURM_JOB_ID.nodes -gu -i read_case.jou
 ```